 To use either control, push on the knob to get it to pop out.
-Adjust the front-to-back sound with the outside ring.
+Adjust the front-to-back sound to your liking with the outside ring.

 Adjust the side-to-side sound balance with the knob.
 Push the knob back in when you are done.